benplumley/Notes/Semester 2/Software Engineering.md

 There are two basic types of design model. *Static models* describe the static structure of the system, i.e. organisation of components, including models of object classes. *Dynamic models* show the interaction of objects.

 *UML* is a set of graphical notations for creating OO software.
 It can represent both data (attributes) and processes (operations), and was standardised by the Object Management Group (1997).
+It allows representing and reasoning about software with a very broad scope, as combinations of UML models can represent softare in very diverse application domains.
 It provides 13 different modelling diagrams, 6 static and 7 dynamic.
 There are 4 considered in this unit: Class (static), use cases, sequence and state machine (all dynamic).

 An *object* is a self contained software entity with well defined characteristics and behaviour.
 The characteristics are represented by attributes, and the behavours are represented by its methods.